morelinq/MoreLINQ/README.md

 Combines `OrderBy` and `Take` in a single operation.

+### Partition

+Partitions a grouping by Boolean keys or up to 3 sets of keys.

+This method has 8 overloads.

 ### Permutations

 Generates a sequence of lists that represent the permutations of the original